UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

     PrimaryCar.HasTowBar = true;
 ```

-It should be stresses that the `HasTowBar` property is only present in `Car`, and not `RoadVehicle`.
+It should be stressed that the `HasTowBar` property is only present in `Car`, and not `RoadVehicle`.
 Extending behavior in this way is probably the most common thing to do when sub-classing.

 What is often more intriguing is when we wish to modify (either by replacing or  extending) the behavior of a parent class using a process known as _overriding_.